-Municipal utilities across the US have better reliability ratings than investor-owned utilities.
-The Fort Collins electric utility is the most reliable utility in Colorado because it has buried most of its electric wires, protecting industries, commercial businesses, residential customers and the university from costly outages and inconvenience.
+Really, really false.
+Municipal utilities have higher reliability ratings than investor-owned utilities across the entire US.
+That’s because they reinvest in their communities.
+The Fort Collins municipal electric utility is the most reliable utility in Colorado because it has buried most of its power lines, protecting high tech industries, commercial businesses, residential customers and the university from costly outages and inconvenience.

 Myth 8: “Pursuing local power is taking too long.”

-Yes, it has been a long, difficult road.
-And, Boulder is not unique.
-According to the American Public Power Association, a few of the most hard-fought municipal campaigns took up to eight years.
-The Colorado PUC has had to create a legal framework for municipalization because the process is without precedent.
-Boulder will be a model for other cities.
-Since 2011 Boulder has achieved several critical milestones: 1) With conditional approval of its separation plan, Boulder has finally secured a clear way forward; the PUC has ordered Xcel to “negotiate in good faith with Boulder” and provided a 90-day deadline; 2) after years of legal challenges, Xcel has now agreed to work collaboratively with Boulder; 3) Boulder has developed detailed separation, engineering and financial plans.
+Yes it has been along difficult road.
+But Boulder is not unique.
+Consider that the Colorado PUC has had to create a new legal framework for municipalization in a process without precedent.
+But Boulder has created a model for other cities.
+Since 2011, Boulder has achieved several critical milestones: With conditional approval of its separation plan from the PUC, Boulder has finally secured a clear way forward; the PUC has ordered Xcel to “negotiate in good faith with Boulder” and after years of legal challenges, Xcel has now agreed to work collaboratively with Boulder; Boulder has developed detailed separation, engineering and financial plans.

 Myth 10: “Voting yes on 2L is throwing good money after bad.”